 Candidates who were absent with a valid reason (medical unfit, death in the immediate family or other special reasons*) from one or more external question papers, may register for the NSC June examination.
 These candidates have the choice whether to write only the outstanding papers or all the papers.

 Candidates who were unable to write or complete one or more of the NSC November examination question papers for reasons other than illness/injury or death in the family, may apply to write the NSC June examination, provided that a written report is submitted by the principal of the school to the Head of the assessment body.

 In a case where an irregularity is being investigated, provisional enrolment for NSC June examination may be granted to the candidate concerned, pending the outcome of the investigation.

-For more details, see Supplementary exams will be replaced with a second national exam in 2019.
+For more details, see Supplementary exams will be replaced with a second national exam in 2020.

 There are learners who have opted NOT to have their results published in the media.
 Candidate results may be omitted due to technical reasons.
 Please contact your school or provincial education department if your name does not appear.